 Our feet endure several hundred tons of pressure each day as a result of the tremendous pressures of daily living.
-Footwear provides much needed support, protection, comfort and sturdiness to the feet and many foot problems can be reduced or alleviated completely by wearing the proper type of shoes for the activities you are engaged in.
+Footwear provides much-needed support, protection, comfort, and sturdiness to the feet and many foot problems can be reduced or alleviated completely by wearing the proper type of shoes for the activities you are engaged in.
 The Cincinnati podiatrists are health care providers that are trained for both palliative and surgical care of the foot and ankle, and they are qualified to recommend the right pairs of shoes or address other aspects of foot health for all members of your family.

 Children generally don’t require footwear when they first begin to walk.
 Allowing an infant to go barefoot or with only socks in the house allows the child’s foot to develop muscles and strength and perfect the grasping abilities of the toes.
 As children grow and become more active, their feet develop and only then will shoes become necessary.
 Shoes will then need to be changed frequently to allow for growth at a rate that often dismays parents.
 When purchasing shoes for children, follow these Cincinnati podiatrist tips.

-Examine the Shoes: Children’s shoes should have a firm heel counter, stiff material on either side of the heel, adequate cushioning of the insole and a built-in arch.
+Examine the Shoes: Children’s shoes should have a firm heel counter, the stiff material on either side of the heel, adequate cushioning of the insole and a built-in arch.
 They should also be flexible enough to bend with the foot at the ball of the foot and not in the middle of the shoe.

 Size the Shoes Properly: A child’s shoe should only be sized when the child is standing with full weight-bearing.